etmoore/communikey/README.md

 someone in my neighborhood needs my help, whether it's moving boxes or setting up their WiFi.

 There are volunteer opportunities all around us.
-Our friends and neighbors could use our help more often than we realize, but it's difficult to ask for or offer help.
-If we knew the ways in which we could be helpful to others by giving our time and energy, we'd do it more often.
+Our neighbors could use our help more often than we realize, but it can be socially difficult/awkward to request/offer help.
+If we knew _how_ we could help others, we'd do it more often.

 ### Example Volunteer Opportunities
 1. Sam, an 80 year-old neighbor needs help getting to and from the grocery